Trump announces U.S. delegation to the 2026 Olympic Winter Games in Milan

 Maxim Naumov, a Massachusetts figure skater whose parents were killed almost one year ago in a plane crash near Washington, D.C, is headed to the 2026 Olympics as part of Team USA.

 Figure skater Alysa Liu will also be headed to the games.
 Liu shocked the skating world last year when she took home the World Championship just a few years after announcing her retirement from the sport at the age of 16.
-She told 60Minutes: "I view competitions more as, like, a stage for performing."
+She told "60 Minutes" that "I view competitions more as, like, a stage for performing."